OSUblake/msqr/README.md

 Usage
 -----

-Draw the image to canvas, then hand over the context and optionally set options:
+Draw the image to canvas, or provide an image or context (even video):

 	var pathPoints = MSQR( canvas|context|image|video [, options] );